Best Car Hoist Guide

-Always be sure that your car hoist is supplied with operation, inspection, service and maintenance instructions that include specifications of the lift, lift rated load capacity, significant lift and bay dimensions, power requirements (compressed air and/or electrical), foundation and floor structural requirements.
-Car hoist fitout instructions should be clear with graphics illustrating full step-by-step assembly, exploded drawings with part numbers and descriptions, component packing list, site requirements, mounting and anchoring instructions, recommended clearance around and above lift, plan and elevation details of auto lift layout, final pre-check procedure for assembled hoist, operational test & inspection and maintenance instructions.
+Always be sure that your car hoist is supplied with operation, inspection, service and maintenance instructions that include specifications of the lift, lift rated load capacity, significant hoist and bay dimensions, power requirements (compressed air and/or electrical), foundation and floor structural requirements.
+Car hoist installation instructions should be clear with graphics illustrating full step-by-step assembly, exploded drawings with part numbers and descriptions, component packing list, site requirements, mounting and anchoring instructions, recommended clearance around and above hoist, plan and elevation details of auto hoist layout, final pre-check procedure for assembled hoist, operational test & inspection and maintenance instructions.

 To raise safety awareness for all operators and bystanders, auto hoists should always include pertinent warning labels, as well as raising and lowering instructions.
 These labels shall be located at the point of hazard so that they will be plainly visible by the operator when he or she is in position to raise or lower the car hoist’s load.